- Home

 How often should I check my will?

 Generally speaking, you should aim to review your will at least once every five years.
-This will give you the chance to take stock and see whether your wishes for your estate have remained the same or evolved over time.
+This will give you the chance to take stock and see whether your wishes remain the same or if they’ve evolved over time.

 However there are a few situations where you should strongly consider reviewing your will straight away.
 Here’s a list of the main examples: